-- CRICOS Code: 058837J
+- CRICOS code: 058837J

-- 3 years full time / 6 years part time
+- 6 years part time / 3 years full time

 - Honours available

-- Available to domestic and international students.
+- Available to domestic and international students

-This specialisation celebrates its role as the custodian of Australian jazz, improvised music performance and scholarship, while embracing its status as the nation’s pre-eminent cultivator of new works drawing on the Australian Indigenous, non-Western, European and African-American jazz traditions within a culture of inclusivity that embraces diversity.
+This major celebrates its role as the custodian of Australian jazz, improvised music performance and scholarship, while embracing its status as the nation’s pre-eminent cultivator of new works drawing on the Australian Indigenous, non-Western, European and African-American jazz traditions within a culture of inclusivity that embraces diversity.